crhomere/LibraShare/README.md

 ### 2. User Management

-- Maintain user profiles with information such as name, contact details, and borrowing history.
+- Maintain user profiles with information such as name, contact details, and history.
 - Implement user registration and authentication mechanisms.
 - Provide user roles (e.g., admin, regular user) to manage system access and privileges.